 Daisy Mae’s opens for dining at 4 PM.
-We arrived about 4:30 and hardly anyone was there.
+We arrived at about 4:30 and hardly anyone was there.
 However, as we were leaving an hour later, the place was filling up quickly.

 Checking out Daisy Mae’s menu, it was apparent that they offer a huge variety of beers, including my favorite, Nimbus Old Monkeyshine Ale.
 As to their wine selection, Daisy offers just a couple of pathetic cheap wines.
 I guess they know their clientele.

 As we sipped on our cocktails, we had the opportunity to look the place over.
 Definitely nothing fancy.
 Daisy Mae’s will not be confused with Fleming’s.

 Once seated in the dining room, it is impossible not to notice that the walls and ceiling are covered with one-dollar bills that had all been defaced with ink or magic marker.
 (Is that illegal?)
 According to Antonio, these thousands of one-dollar bills are removed from the walls and ceiling about every decade and given to some worthy charity.
 Antonio explained that the last time this was done, they had collected over $2,000 and gave it to the foundation that helps the 911 First Responders.
 So we wrote: “SoAzGuide was HERE!” on two one-dollar bills and stapled them to the wall next to our table.